 In spite of this variability in career course design and operation, there is overwhelming evidence that career courses have a positive impact on the cognitive functioning of students, and these courses also appear to have a positive impact on student outcomes, including satisfaction with career courses and increased retention in college.
-Only 4 of the 40 studies involving career course outputs failed to show a positive impact of a career course, while 90% of the studies we reviewed showed positive gains in vocational identity, career decision making, or other output variables.
-Similarly, of the 16 studies involving outcomes, 14, or 88%, showed positive results.
+Only 6 of the 61 findings involving career course outputs failed to show a positive impact of a career course, while 90% showed positive gains in vocational identity, career decision making, or other output variables.
+Similarly, 19, or 91%, of the 21 findings involving outcomes showed positive results.

-The majority 36 of the 50 studies reviewed used control or comparison groups to strengthen methodological rigor.
+The majority of the results or findings reviewed in Table 1 (56 of 82 or 68%) used control or comparison groups to strengthen methodological rigor.
 Most studies used suitable and well-established measuring instruments in terms of reliability and validity.
 The findings of the majority of these studies are impressive in establishing evidence that career development courses tend to positively effect desired career development objectives or output variables, e.g., career planning thoughts, career decidedness, career decision-making ability, vocational identity, internal locus-of-control, vocational/career development maturity.